Disorder, entropy and harmonic functions: Introduction

-Estimates for the heat kernel itself ({\em i.e.}\ not for the derivative) are well understood, and are known as Gaussian estimates $(GE)$.
+Estimates for the heat kernel itself (i.e., not for the derivative) are well understood, and are known as Gaussian estimates $(\mathit{GE})$.
 Heuristically, Gaussian estimates are bounds of the form

 A few caveats are in place, though.
 The lower bound cannot hold if there is any kind of periodicity (as in $\Z^d$ or in subgraphs of it, such as supercritical percolation).
 One should talk about continuous time random walk, lazy random walk, or replace $\Pp_x[X_n=y]$ with $\Pp_x[X_n=y]+\Pp_x[X_{n+1}=y]$.
-Further, the lower bound does not hold for $x$ and $y$ extremely far away --- if $|x-y|>t$ then the probability is just zero (in the simple random walk case).
+Further, the lower bound does not hold for $x$ and $y$ extremely far away---if $\Dd(x,y)>n$, then the probability is just zero (in the simple random walk case).

 In the case of the infinite cluster of supercritical percolation, these bounds were obtained for continuous time random walk in \cite{Bar04}.
-They also hold for simple random walk, most of the details are filled in in \cite{BH09}.
-Again, one should be careful, as (with small probability) the environment in the neighborhood of $\rho$ might be atypical, breaking these estimates for small $t$.
+They also hold for simple random walk, most of the details are filled in \cite{BH09}.
+Again, one should be careful, as (with small probability) the environment in the neighborhood of $\rho$ might be atypical, breaking these estimates for small $n$.
 Hence the formulation is as follows.
-There exist strictly positive constants $C_1$, $C_2$, $C_3$ and $C_4$ such that for almost every environment $\omega$ there exist random variables $n_x(\omega), x \in \Z^d$ so that for every $x,y\in \omega$ and $n>n_x(\omega),|x-y|$.
+There exist strictly positive constants $C_1$, $C_2$, $C_3$ and $C_4$ such that for almost every environment $\omega$ there exist random variables $n_x(\omega), x \in \Z^d$ so that for every $x,y\in\omega$ and $n>\max\{n_x(\omega),\Dd(x,y)\}$ Moreover, the random variables $n_x(\omega)$ satisfy a stretched exponential estimate, that is,